Code of Ethics

 Competency in Area of Practice

-- Only undertake work for which the agrologist is competent and qualified.
+- Only undertake work for which the registered agrologist is competent and qualified.

-- Perform due diligence for all work undertaken, including becoming knowledgeable about the work to be performed, the client or employer for whom the work is to be performed, and any resources required to complete the work.
+- Perform due diligence for all work undertaken, including becoming knowledgeable about the work to be performed, the employer or client for whom the work is to be performed, and any resources required to complete the work.

 - Maintain and demonstrate knowledge of developments in any area of practice relevant to any services that are undertaken.

-- Demonstrate client, employer, community and environmental sensitivity.
+- Demonstrate employer, client, public and environmental sensitivity.

 - Clearly communicate to any affected parties the scope of any work undertaken, related priorities and decisions.